ajoborgvold/color-react-new/README.md

 # Color scheme generator
-App an that allows you to generate color schemes based on your selection of seed color and color mode.
+An app that allows you to generate color schemes based on your selection of seed color and color mode.
 The UI is built with React and the color data is fetched from [The Color Api](https://www.thecolorapi.com/).

 ## In this document:
 1. [App URL](#app-url)